Volunteer Training: Safeguarding

 Your insight into a young person’s life may be the missing 'jigsaw piece' that helps to build a full picture.

-Always make it clear to your mentee that you may have to pass concerning information on and cannot keep secrets.
+Always make it clear to a student that you must pass concerning information on and cannot keep secrets.

 If in doubt, shout it out.